ViktorFairuschin/vae/README.md

 In variational inference, we first choose a family Q of variational densities q(z) over the latent variables z.
-The optimization problem then results in searching for a candidate that satisfies the Kullback-Leibler (KL) divergence between the true posterior p(z|x) and its approximation q(z)
+The optimization problem then results in searching for a candidate that minimizes the Kullback-Leibler (KL) divergence between the true posterior p(z|x) and its approximation q(z)